Chapter 9. Compute Engine:

 CPU limit for a set amount of time, the instance

-group can retire some of the instances to remove unnecessary cost.
+The group can retire some of the instances to remove unnecessary costs.

 9.7.
 Understanding pricing